pabloinsente/pabloinsente.github.io/_posts/2020-05-26-intro-linear-algebra.md

 \textit{A} \textit{A}^{-1} = \textit{I}
 $$

-### Geometric interpretation of the Eigendecomposition
+### Geometric interpretation of Eigendecomposition

 We said that Eigenbasis is a good basis as it allows us to perform computations more easily and to better understand the nature of linear mappings or transformations.
 The geometric interpretation of Eigendecomposition further reinforces that point.
 In concrete, the Eigendecomposition elements can be interpreted as follow: